-Interpol

-The International Criminal Police Organization, commonly known as Interpol, is an international organization facilitates that worldwide police cooperation and crime control any offence non-criminal or culpable conduct is which committed in combination or from whose nature. а presumption may be raised that its commission is evidence of the existence of a criminal racket in respect of acts connected with, capable related to or of producing offence the in question.
+Interpol The International Criminal Police Organization, commonly known as Interpol, is an international organization that facilitates worldwide police cooperation and crime control

+Investigating Officer includes an officer assigned to

+investigate a case, District

+Bureau Chief and Regional

+Bureau Chief.

+Organised crime any offence or non-criminal

+culpable conduct which is

+committed in combination or

+from whose nature, a

+presumption may be raised that

+its commission is evidence of the

+existence of a criminal racket in

+respect of acts connected with,

+related to or capable of

+producing the offence in question.